microsoft/vscode-docs/docs/editor/variables-reference.md

 ### Why aren't variables in tasks.json being resolved?

 Not all values in `tasks.json` support variable substitution.
 Specifically, only `command`, `args`, and `options` support variable substitution.
+Input variables in the `inputs` section will not be resolved as nesting of input variables is not supported.

 ### How can I know a variable's actual value?